St. Mary Armenian Apostolic Church: History

 Archimandrite Khajag Hagopian became the church's first pastor when it was established in 1983.
 Services were conducted at St. Augustine Anglican Church located on Bayview Ave. in Toronto until a new church was built.

-The foundation was laid for the new church building in 1997; on May 27, 1990, the new building was consecrated and its first Holy Mass was celebrated.
+On August 16, 1987 the foundation was laid for the new church building; on May 27, 1990, the new building was consecrated and its first Holy Mass was celebrated.
 The Church was officially named St. Mary Armenian Apostolic Church.

 In the spring of 2012 the church was renovated under the auspices of the Prelate of Canada, Archbishop Khajag Hagopian.